google/copybara/docs/reference.md

 ```
 Public change description

-This is a public description for a message
+This is a public description for a commit

 CONFIDENTIAL:
 This fixes internal project foo-bar